techthevote/techthevote.github.io/playbook.md

 <div class="page-title">
   The Playbook
   <div class="inner playbook">
-    Quickly learn what you need to know to encourage people using your products to vote.
-If you're short on time, choose from our simple ideas list.
-To build something more organic to your product, read on to understand what motivates voters and the key milestones leading up to Election Day.
+      Everything you need to know to encourage your users to vote.
+       Short on time?
+Choose from our Simple Ideas list.
+       To build features organic to your product, we've got background below on what motivates voters and the key milestones leading up to Election Day.

   </div>
 </div>